What is shock?

 - Proceed to the vet immediately, call ahead if possible to let them know you are on the way

 Treatment is aimed at providing supportive care and restoring and maintaining blood flow along with addressing the underlying cause.
+Stemming blood loss, oxygen therapy, intravenous fluids and external warmth, if the cat is hypothermic.

 Shock is extremely serious and can quickly kill if not treated immediately.
 If your cat has been hit by a car but appears happy and well it is still important to take him to the veterinarian for a check-up because he may be in shock without you knowing.